Husky 56 in. W x 22 in. D Heavy Duty 23-Drawer Combination Rolling Tool Chest and Top Tool Cabinet Set in Matte Blue

 which can be written using factorials as n ! k ! ( n k ) ! {\displaystyle \textstyle {\frac {n!}{k!(n-k)!}}} whenever k n {\displaystyle k\leq n} , and which is zero when k > n {\displaystyle k>n} .
 This formula can be derived from the fact that each k-combination of a set S of n members has k ! {\displaystyle k!} permutations so P k n = C k n × k ! {\displaystyle P_{k}^{n}=C_{k}^{n}\times k!} or C k n = P k n / k ! {\displaystyle C_{k}^{n}=P_{k}^{n}/k!} .
 The set of all k-combinations of a set S is often denoted by ( S k ) {\displaystyle \textstyle {\binom {S}{k}}} .

-A combination is a combination of n things taken k at a time without repetition.
+A combination is a selection of n things taken k at a time without repetition.
 To refer to combinations in which repetition is allowed, the terms k-combination with repetition, k-multiset, or k-selection, are often used.
 If, in the above example, it were possible to have two of any one kind of fruit there would be 3 more 2-selections: one with two apples, one with two oranges, and one with two pears.

 Although the set of three fruits was small enough to write a complete list of combinations, this becomes impractical as the size of the set increases.
 For example, a poker hand can be described as a 5-combination (k = 5) of cards from a 52 card deck (n = 52).
 The 5 cards of the hand are all distinct, and the order of cards in the hand does not matter.
 There are 2,598,960 such combinations, and the chance of drawing any one hand at random is 1 / 2,598,960.